Almadih/blog/content/posts/telegram-bot-download-twitter-videos.md

 ### Deployment

 deploying a telegram bot was always a problem from me since it need to run alway on a server (this before i discover the perfect situation to use webhooks), recently i activated my google cloud account and now i can try the power of serverless functions!.
-So the structure of the project is an Http-triggered cloud function which act as webhook for the bot, every time the bot receive a message the function called.
+So the structure of the project is Http-triggered cloud function which act as webhook for the bot, every time the bot receive a message the function called.

 ### Code
 Here is the link to the [repository](https://github.com/Almadih/twitter-videos-downloader-bot) you can find all technical stuff there.